ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99c-quiz-bubblesort.md

 :::::::::: question ::::::::::
 What is the running time of Bubble Sort
-(as the algorithm is presented in this module) when the input is an array that has already been sorted?
+(as the algorithm is presented in this chapter) when the input is an array that has already been sorted?

 - [x] $O(n^2)$